-Step 3 is to add wire mesh and weed barrier, this is pretty easy.
-Use wire cutters to cut the wire mesh, and attach it to the bottom of all 6 of your platers.
+Now, it is time to add wire mesh and weed barrier, this is pretty easy.
+Use wire cutters to cut the wire mesh, and attach it to the bottom of all 6 of your planters.
 Then you can use scissors to cut the weed barrier and cover the inside on each of your 6 planters.
 Attach with a staple gun.

-- Make sure your first 2 boxes are level.
+- Make sure your first 2 boxes are level on the ground.

-- Attach the planter to the fence so that it can not fall over, especially if you have little ones!
+- Attach the planter to the fence with screws so it can not fall over, especially if you have little ones!

-Step 5 is the most fun… fill ’em up with pretty stuff!
+This is the fun step… fill ’em up with pretty stuff!